 The centerpiece in the Jardins de l’Observatoire is a monumental fountain situated at the south end of the Marco Polo garden.
 The fountain is known by several names, including the Fontaine des Quatre Parties du Monde (Fountain of the Four Parts of the World), the Fontaine de l’Observatoire or the Fontaine Carpeaux, after the main sculptor.

-Designed in 1873 and supervised by Gabriel Davioud, the bronze masterpiece represents Asia, Africa, Europe, and America.
-Asia is depicted by the figure of a Chinese woman; Europe is represented by the figure of a white woman; Africa is represented by the figure of a black woman and America is depicted by the female figure of an American Indian.
-The four figures, created by Jean Baptiste Carpeaux support a globe decorated with zodiac signs.
-The central figures are surrounded by prancing sea horses, created by Emmanuel Frémiet.
-Statues of fish and turtles complete the lively scene.
+Designed in 1873 and supervised by Gabriel Davioud, the bronze masterpiece shows figures on a pedestal that represent Asia, Africa, Europe, and America.
+Asia is depicted by the figure of a Chinese woman; Europe is represented by the figure of a white woman; Africa is represented by the figure of a black woman, and America is depicted by the female figure of an American Indian.
+The four figures, created by Jean Baptiste Carpeaux, support a globe decorated with zodiac signs.
+The globe was created by Eugène Legrain.
+The pedestal is surrounded by prancing seahorses which were created by yet another sculptor, Emmanuel Frémiet.
+Statues of fish and turtles – also created by Frémiet – complete the lively scene.